 Resident students are provided digital cable TV service, Internet, and wireless Internet.
-Students must provide their own digital TV and TV patch cable to hook up to the service.
+Students must provide their own digital TV and co-axial cable to hook up to the service.
+Students should bring an Ethernet cable to access the wired internet.
+Students are not permitted to bring routers or wireless printers .